igor8terekhin/JavaApi_Course/Readme.md

 # REST API test automation with Java course
 ## About
 This repository presents my resulting project for REST API test automation with Java course by https://software-testing.ru/.
 It runs tests for training sandbox located at https://playground.learnqa.ru/api/.
-Tests are run by Docker and resulting test report is provided by Allure.
+Tests are run using RestAssured framework, launched in Docker container and resulting test report is provided by Allure.

 Methods map: https://playground.learnqa.ru/api/map

-Stack used for this course:
+Stack used in this course:

 * Java
 * Maven
 * JUnit 5
+* RestAssured
 * Allure
 * Docker